Who We Serve

 “Born in early 1950s, I grew up with them, only 20 miles, or may be 30 miles, apart.
 I was in the Noakhali city living in the comfort of a safe home.
 Attended the best schools and moved to the capital city to attend the best University.
 Moved even further to USA to attain more education.

 They lived out in the open, miles and miles of wetland, nobody around.
 They didn’t have any school to go to and no roads to walk on.
-They were deployed there to fight the Bay of Bengal with a couple of pages of legal-size papers (the deed of 2.5 acres of land), empty-handed, not even with a backpack of emergency supplies.
-But they are not afraid to fight the Bay of Bengal.
-They have a strong faith on God, the Almighty, as their protector.
-They are adding more hands by multiple marriage and by early marriage.
-They are building their house way high from the ground, at least 3 feet high, the 5 feet is the best.
-They built another barrier of mud wall, all-way around the outer boundary of their homestead built on .5 acre of land.
-They planted fast-growing banana trees on the boundary wall, all way around.
-This is their final defense, with grown up banana trees on the boundary wall, 8 to 10 feet high, against the Bay of Bengal.
+They were deployed there to fight the Bay of Bengal with a couple of pages of legal-size papers (the deed of 2.5 acres of land), empty-handed, not even a backpack of emergency supplies.
+But they were not afraid to fight the Bay of Bengal.
+They had a strong faith on God, the Almighty, as their protector.
+They added more hands by multiple marriage and early marriage.
+They built their house way high from the ground, at least 3 feet high, the 5 feet is the best.
+They built another barrier of mud-wall, all-way around the outer boundary of their homestead built on about .5 acres of their total land of 2.5 acres.
+They planted fast-growing banana trees on the mud-wall, all-way around.
+This is their final defense, with grown up banana trees on the mud-wall, 8 to 10 feet high, against the Bay of Bengal.

 But in no time, the inevitable happened.
-The Great Cyclone (or Bhola Cyclone) of 1970, with its 30-feet-high water surge, entered into their isolated homes and grabbed everything, the humans, animals and the livestock, all included.
+The Great Cyclone (or Bhola Cyclone) of 1970, with its about 30-feet-high water surge, grabbed everything, the human.
+Animals, the real estate, and the crops, all included.
 Nobody knows how many lives lost, but the best estimate points to up to a million, perished into the Bay of Bengal.

 However, the Bay of Bengal made mercy to some, as if they were its children, the loved ones, left behind to start a new generation of Char people.
 It has been a long time now; the new generation is back to millions again.
 As I approached them, they asked, as if they knew me from the past, ‘where have you been all this time.”